Konnevesi

-There are all together exactly 100 lakes in Konnevesi.
+There are altogether exactly 100 lakes in Konnevesi.
 The biggest lakes are Keitele, Lake Konnevesi and Liesvesi.
 The population density is Data Finland municipality/population density Konnevesi.

 The logging tongs appearing in Konnevesi's coat of arms refer to local forestry.
-The coat of arms was designed by Gustaf von Numers, and the Konnevesi municipal council approved it in its meetings on April 23, 1964.
-The Ministry of the Interior approved the coat of arms for use on August 21 of the same year.
+The coat of arms was designed by Gustaf von Numers, and the Konnevesi municipal council approved it in its meetings on 23 April 1964.
+The Ministry of the Interior approved the coat of arms for use on 21 August that year.

 History

-Konnevesi was first mentioned in 1554 as Konnevessij äremarch.
-The name is derived from the lake Konnevesi, which in turn likely got its name from a Sámic word meaning "deer" (reconstructed proto-Sámic *kontē).
+The toponym Konnevesi was first mentioned in 1554 as Konnevessij äremarch.
+The name is derived from the lake Konnevesi, which in turn likely refers to a Sámic word meaning "deer" (reconstructed proto-Sámic *kontē).

-Konnevesi became a separate parish from Rautalampi in 1919 and a separate municipality in 1922.
+Konnevesi was separated from Rautalampi in 1922.
+A municipal merger with Laukaa was planned in 2012, but was not accepted by the municipal government of Konnevesi.